dwdas9/home/articles/Misc/Spark_To_ADLS/Part2-SortingADLSContainerUsingSpark.md

     .getOrCreate()

-# Configuring PySpark for Azure Data Lake Storage (ADLS) Authentication using OAuth
+# Configuring PySpark for Azure Data Lake Storage (ADLS) Authentication using OAuth and Service Principal
 # Credentials and configurations
 storage_account_name = "<YOUR_STORAGE_ACT_NAME>"
 regapp_client_id = "<YOUR_REG_APP_CLIENT_ID>" # Application (client) ID of the registered app